john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 ---
 Triangle Threshold Segmentation Method. (a) through (d) are the original images, (e) through (h) are the binary masks, (i) through (l) are the segmented images and the normalized histograms and thresholds are presented at (m) through (p)
 ```

+Several observations can be made.
+First, all images had the same threshold $T=2$, despite varying levels of contrast, illumination, and breast density.
+Second, at $T=2$, we have little to no artifact removal as their pixel intensities are not distinguished from other foreground structures.
+Overall, the algorithm effectively distinguished the breast tissue from the background with no apparent loss of information.

 #### ISOData Method